srayapatipolarits/ECSandCFN/README.md

-# Provisioning of ECS with Cloudformation
+# Provisioning and CI/CD of containers(ECS) with Cloudformation

 You can find the architectue diag with name: hydmed.png.
 Once you get an idea, You can provision the ECS Cluster with cloudformation using the files provided above.